was either fated, or the most incredible set of coincidences, that

 later in this story, where a local action group had secretly recorded a meeting of the planning committee

 who were discussing one of Victor's applications.
 We wont go into that here because

 it might spoil the nice part of the discovery process for you.

 If it had not been for Alex operating a mobile sewing machine repair

-would never have met Ronald Saunders, to help complete the Herstmonceux
+would never have met Ronald Saunders, and you would not be able to read

 you know of any information that may help us complete this story, please get in